Note

 Tip

-You can download the Power Query Template file that has the full Slowly changing dimension type 2 pattern solution to follow along this tutorial.
-To learn more about how to use a Power Query template file, check out the documentation article on Power Query Templates.
+You can download the Power Query Template file with the complete Slowly changing dimension type 2 pattern solution to follow along with this tutorial.
+To learn more about using a Power Query template file, check out the documentation article on Power Query Templates.

 Solution architecture